• CLASSIC SAILFLOW

 sheboygan wi to pentwater mi south...

-chance of snow in the morning. waves 7 to 10 ft occasionally to
+freezing rain in the afternoon. waves 7 to 10 ft occasionally to

 13 ft building to 10 to 14 ft occasionally to 18 ft.